Machine Learning for Shipwreck Segmentation from Side Scan Sonar Imagery: Dataset and Benchmark: Technical Approach

 \subsection{Post-Processing}

-The Iver3 AUV stores each leg of a sonar survey separately as a .JSF file (proprietary format).
+The Iver3 AUV stores each leg of a sonar survey separately as a .JSF file, which is a proprietary format \citep{jsf}.
 These files are readable by the free Edgetech Discover software.
-The software allows for limited sonar image processing and exporting to .PNG.
+We used the Discover software for limited sonar image processing and exporting to .PNG.
 The Discover software normalizes the sonar image intensity and applies Time Varying Gain (TVG).
 As sound moves through water, absorption loss and spreading cause decreased signal strength.
-As a result, the returned echos from objects will also have reduced intensity.
-TVG addresses this shortcoming and ensures the intensity of the return on the sonar image is not range-dependent \cite{maclennan}.
+As a result, the returned echoes from objects will also have reduced intensity.
+TVG addresses this shortcoming and ensures the intensity of the return on the sonar image is not range-dependent \citep{maclennan}.
+We do not perform slant-range correction within the Discover software \citep{slant-range}.
+No offline post-processing of the .JSF data was performed using GPS information.

 Pixel-wise labeling of the post-processed sonar images was conducted by a team of three researchers with shared labeling guidelines.
 The labels were then reviewed in-depth by a marine archaeologist from the State of Michigan who is an expert on the shipwrecks at TBNMS.
 There are two labels: ``shipwreck" and ``other." ``Shipwreck" consists of the primary wrecks as well as any debris.
 If part of the ship is obscured in an acoustic shadow, the label was extrapolated into the shadowed region to follow the expected shape of the wreck based off of expert knowledge.
 The labels are exported to a standard binary mask format where \texttt{0} represents the ``other" class and \texttt{1} represents the ``shipwreck" class.